daattali/beautiful-jekyll/code-of-conduct.md

 ### **Use of Fur Squared Images or Footage:**

-Fur Squared members should be aware that audio and/or video recordings are frequently made in convention areas and that their likenesses may appear in those recordings.
-Individual members agree to assign without compensation the use of their likeness(es) at Fur Squared for the use of promotional material such as the highlights videos.
+Fur Squared attendees should be aware that audio and/or video recordings are frequently made in convention areas and that their likenesses may appear in those recordings.
+Individual attendees agree to assign without compensation the use of their likeness(es) at Fur Squared for the use of promotional material such as the highlights videos.

 The name "Fur Squared" and the Fur Squared logo are registered service marks of Two Ferrets, and must not be used in any fashion that disparages or dilutes that mark.
-Members agree to remove from circulation or publication any image or recording that in the sole opinion of Two Ferrets misrepresents or defames its service mark.
+Attendees agree to remove from circulation or publication any image or recording that in the sole opinion of Two Ferrets misrepresents or defames its service mark.

 ### **Payments to Fur Squared and other money matters:**